Best Medicare Supplement Plans for 2022

 Yes.
 Several Medigap plans cover foreign travel emergencies.

 If you have Medigap Plans C, D, E, F, G, H, I, J, M, or N, your plan covers:

 - Foreign travel emergency care if it begins during the first 60 days of your trip and if Medicare doesn’t otherwise cover the care.

-- 80 percent of billed charges for certain medically necessary emergency care outside the U.S. after you meet a $250 deductible for the year.
+- Eighty percent of billed charges for medically necessary emergency care outside the U.S. after you meet a $250 deductible for the year.